-Cubs Dens (ages 3-1/2 - 5-1/2) feature a 1:5 staff to camper ratio, which allows our counselors and leaders to adjust activities daily to accommodate the interest of campers in each den.
+Cubs Den (ages 3-1/2 - 5-1/2) features a 1:5 staff to camper ratio.
 A typical day for Cubs includes swim lessons and free swim in our learning pool, guided stream walks with critter identification, nature sample collection for projects — and sharing — games led by Park’s Appalachian Challenge Course staff, and outdoor play time on developmentally-designed playgrounds and courtyards.
 Indoor activities include arts and crafts projects, cooking, music, and games.
 Cubs will have 30 minutes of recess and 30 minutes of rest time every day.

 In addition to the daily activities (mentioned above) guided by our excellent camp leaders and counselors, Park faculty and activity guests enrich the camp experience by offering hour-long workshops each day in a variety of special programs, including Chinese language and culture, tinkering, group art projects, singing, dancing, and much more (check the program highlights below for more details).

 Always one of the most popular activities of the day, swim lessons for all campers are taught by certified lifeguards with assistance from den leaders and counselors.
 Campers are divided into groups based on age group and skill level, receiving personal attention to ensure that all campers feel safe and comfortable.
 Our youngest campers swim in the smaller learning pool.
 Lessons are Monday through Thursday for 30 minutes, with a full hour of